Why choose Plunket?

 Get in touch

-If you have a question for the Education in Schools team, feel free to get in touch.
+If you have a question for the Education in Schools team, feel free to get in touch:

 Sharelle Rowntree

-Team Leader - Education in Schools
+Team Manager - Education in Schools

 Email: sharelle.rowntree@plunket.org.nz